 After using this feature for a while, I believe this one thing alone is worth upgrading the plugin.

 Here is how this feature shows suggestions on the WordPress post editor:

-The best part is, you can simply drag and drop any suggestion to quickly add it to the writing section.
+The best part is, that you can simply drag and drop any suggestion to quickly add it to the writing section.